This blog was originally posted December 21, 2015, revised October 26, 2018 by Jordan Mazzoni.

 Everyone answered yes, the Amish communities in our area do celebrate Christmas.

-Here’s one way the Amish enjoy Christmas together.
+Here’s a few ways the Amish enjoy Christmas together.

 Most said they had numerous family gatherings.
 When Amish families gather, it’s an all-day affair.
-Everyone brings food.
-The entire extended family assembles.
-Candies are made.
-Chores are shared.
+The entire extended family assembles, and everyone brings food to share.
+Candies are made, chores are shared and there’s a lot of catching-up.
+Typically, however, presents are not given.

-“We don’t usually share gifts,” said one Amish lady I asked.
-“We do a potluck, and we are together all day.
-We will sing hymns.
+“We don’t usually share gifts,” said one Amish lady.
+“We do a potluck, sing hymns and we’re together all day.
 It’s a good day.”

 I asked two younger Amish gals about gift-giving, and they said they do share in this tradition.
 They typically give smaller, practical gifts, such as books, gloves, or even quilts.

-Shared one of the gals, “We don’t really grow up thinking that Christmas is about gifts, even though we might give something small.”
+“We don’t really grow up thinking that Christmas is about gifts, even though we might give something small,” said one of the gals.

-Good ole’ Mahlon, our Amish friend we talk about quite often, mentioned his brothers and he get in a few practical jokes they play on each other.
+When we talked to our good Amish friend, Mahlon, he mentioned his brothers and he get in a few practical jokes they play on each other.

 “They’re harmless jokes,” said Mahlon, “but it sure is fun.”